jyotsna-venkatesan/automation-qa-ca-mobile-android/README.md

 ## Notes before running
 1. Ensure that the driver app does not have access to the location of the user
-2. Ensure that the email that you are using to log in to the CA is a new email
-3. Ensure that the driver app does not have any ongoing orders
-4. Ensure that you have logged out of the driver app before starting the test
+2. Ensure that you have logged into the driver app before starting the test

 ## What does this do so far
 1. Opens the 'Stag-GoGoX' application on Android